LiTrans/litrans_web/content/team/guardino-l.md

 #status: "MEng Graduate, 2022"

 # enter your short bio here (markdown format compatible)
-bio: "Luke is a third year student at Toronto Metropolitan University studying computer science.
+bio: "Luke is a MASc student at Toronto Metropolitan University (TMU) studying transportation engineering.
+Previously, he completed his undergraduate degree in computer science at TMU.
 He is currently doing research with urban systems microsimulations designed to aid in transportation research and innovation."

 # link to your CV online, optional